mcqll/mcqll.github.io/README.md

 # MCQLL website
+The website for the Montreal Computational & Quantitative Linguistics Lab, MCQLL, lives here.
+See [mcqll.org](https://mcqll.org).

-Based on [al-folio](https://github.com/alshedivat/al-folio) theme, with a lot of modifications.
-See readme there for info (though note, [I](https://github.com/postylem)'ve switched from Pygments to [Rouge](https://github.com/rouge-ruby/rouge) for code highlighting).
+This jekyll-based site was designed off of the [al-folio](https://github.com/alshedivat/al-folio) theme, with modifications.
+If you wish to make a similar site, see readme there for some info (though note, [I](https://github.com/postylem)'ve switched from Pygments to [Rouge](https://github.com/rouge-ruby/rouge) for code highlighting).

+Below is information you should find useful if you are editing the MCQLL site.

 ## Getting started